roshan-pathak/critvst/README.md

 - Hard clipper: a zero-latency safety ceiling at the end of the signal chain to prevent digital overs.
 - Phase alignment: corrects DC offset and centers the stereo image after aggressive split processing.
 ### Tips
-- This plugin responds to signal level.
-Quiet sounds don't work as good
+- Quiet sounds don't work as good. commit
 - Loud transients disproportionately increase stress
 - For subtlety: low Pressure + moderate Fault gives it sizzle
 - For aggressive processing: high Pressure + high Resolve is crunchy